ABC Blog

 Do Cats Eat Rats And Rodents?

 Come on, you know they do!
-Every single episode of Tom & Jerry is about a cat trying to catch and eat a mouse.
-As with all of the animals listed here, though, there are potential issues.
+Every episode of Tom & Jerry is about a cat trying to catch and eat a mouse.
+As with all of the animals listed here, there are potential issues.

-The second issue is that outdoor rat and mice problems require an outdoor cat.
+The second issue is that outdoor rat and mouse problems require an outdoor cat.
 That’s not just as simple as deciding to open your door and let your current cat have at them if he or she has mostly been indoors until now.
 Outdoor skills are something they have to learn, and it’s hard to do so after cats are already adults.

 Unlike dogs, which are loyal to a fault, most cats are thrilled to be able to come and go as they please.
-This can mean that they won’t be much help with your rat problem and that they can get themselves into other types of trouble that you may have to deal with.
+This can mean that they won’t be much help with your rat problem and can get themselves into other types of trouble you may have to deal with.

 Do rats eat mice